 Some people falsely believe that only those who have gone to journalism school are qualified to be a journalist.
-Others think that to be a journalist, one must work for big newspaper companies, or for big television news stations.
-Then there is the mistaken belief that a special permit from the government is required in order to be a “real” journalist.
+Others think that to be a journalist, one must work for a big newspaper company, or for television news networks.
+Then there is also the mistaken belief that a special permit from the government is required in order to be a “real” journalist.
 Of course, that is not true.

-There are many types of journalist, and many ways for anyone to become a good journalist.
+There are many types of journalist, and there are several ways to become one.
 Professional journalists, and citizen journalists, both have the same basic job to do.
-Often, the difference is that one does it full time, while others do it part-time.
-If you just happen to be at the right place at the right time to capture a very important story or event, you could suddenly have the opportunity to report on the event in journalistic fashion.
+Often, the only difference is that one does it full time, while others do it part time.
+Should you happen to be at the right place at the right time to witness a very important story or event, you now have the opportunity to report on that event as a journalist with iNA.

 If you have a story, and you follow accepted journalist practices, then there is no reason to not consider yourself a journalist.
-There may be a tendency for a professional journalist to minimize the roll of a citizen journalist, but in a news hungry world, we benefit when all journalists show solidarity.
+There might be a tendency for a professional journalist to minimize the roll of a citizen journalist, but in a news hungry world, everyone benefits from journalistic solidarity.

-Should you be interested in making journalism a career, you have the option of advancing your education with a degree in journalism, or just some classes at a nearby college, but once you have the basics, there is no substitute for real-world experience.
-That has the tendency to make us all good journalists.
+Should you be interested in making journalism a career, you have the option of pursuing a degree in journalism from a nearby college, but once you have the basics, there is no substitute for real-world experience.*